rupeshtiwari/coding-examples-javascript-user-registration-app/README.md

 ## Compatibility

-It will not support any `ES6` Features.
-This app is more of `ES5` oriented javascript.
+It will not support any `ES6` Features
+This app is more of `ES5` oriented javascript
-No modules no `ES6` Features supported.
+No modules no `ES6` Features supported
+No routing is supported
+Just single html file support